-In the presence of resilience in the market impact ($h\not \equiv 0$), the situation becomes more complex since the evolution of the price and impact processes depend on the full history of the trading strategy, and a simplification as above is not applicable.
+In the presence of resilience for the market impact ($h\not \equiv 0$), the situation becomes more complex, however, since the evolution of the price and impact processes depend on the entire history of the trading strategy, and thus a simplification as above is not applicable.
 But we will see later in \cref{subsec:The case of constant lambda} that in the case $f = \exp(\lambda\cdot)$ a lower bound on the delta will also emerge naturally in order to make sense of the pricing equation. \end{remark}